 In addition to selling auto insurance, Erie also offers insurance for homeowners, renters, motorcycles, boats, businesses, and life insurance.

-How are Erie’s Auto Rates?
+How Are Erie’s Auto Insurance Rates?

 This is usually true regardless of the profile of the driver.
 Whether it’s a young driver with one car and a speeding ticket, a family of 4 with teenage drivers, or elderly drivers with multiple cars, Erie consistently has the lowest rates.
 Even when another company is cheaper, Erie is always in the mix with its low rates.